How to Raise pH in Well Water

 Click on the photo below for more information about the APEC water system:

-You can also check out this video created by APEC to show how their system works:
+You can also check out this video created by APEC that show how their system works:

 One woman in her 60s praised the “crisp” taste of the water.